robenkleene/design-references/houdini/tutorials/houdini-noise-displacement.md

 1. Add a `Displace Along Normal`, and connect the `geometryvopglobal1 > P` output to the `displacenml1 > p` input, and the `geometryvopglobal1 > N` output into the `displacenml1 > nN` input
 2. Connect the `displacenml1 > dispP` output to the `geometryvopoutput1 > P` input
-3. (Now dragging the `displacenml1 > Displacement Amount` parameter should make the sphere larger)
+3. (Now dragging the `displacenml1 > Displacement Amount` parameter should make the sphere larger, this is what we want to control via the noise)
+4. Add a `Anti-Aliased Noise`, and connect the `geometryvopglobal1 > p` output to the `aanoise1 > pos` input, and connect the `aanoise1 > noise` output to the `displacenml1 > amount` input.